yossifibrahem/FIX-LLM/README.md

 # LLM Tool Calling Web Application 🤖💬

 ## Overview
-This is a powerful, flexible web application that enables an Large Language Model (LLM) to interact with multiple tools and perform complex tasks using function calling.
-Built with Flask and integrated with LM Studio, this application provides a rich, interactive chat experience with multi-tool support.
+This is a web application that enables a Large Language Model (LLM) to interact with multiple tools and perform tasks using function calling.
+Built with Flask and with LM Studio server, this application provides an interactive chat experience with multi-tool support.

 ## 🌟 Key Features